Xdinary Heroes: 2022: Hello, World! and Overload

 On June 28, 2022, Xdinary Heroes announced they would be releasing their first extended play Hello, World! on July 20.

 On September 16, the band announced their second extended play Overload, to be released on November 4.
-On October 19, the group announced their first solo concert "Stage ♭ : Overture" would be held on December 16-18.
+On October 19, the group announced their first solo concert "Stage ♭ : Overture" would be held on December 16–18.
 On October 30, it announced that Overload release would be postponed due to the national mourning period following the Itaewon Halloween crowd crush incident that happened a day earlier.
 On November 6, JYP Entertainment announced the group would be releasing Overload on November 11.
 The EP debuted at number 14 on the Billboard World Albums Chart.

+2023: Deadlock and Livelock

+On March 6, 2023, the band announced that they plan to release a new album in April.
+On March 31, Xdinary Heroes announced an album showcase for their upcoming album.
+On April 7, the band announced their third EP, Deadlock, released on April 26.

+On September 20, the band unveiled a trailer for their fourth EP, Livelock, which was released on October 11.

+On October 6, to commemorate Livelock, Xdinary Heroes announced their first tour, the Break the Brake world tour, which began on November 3 in Seoul, South Korea, followed by shows in Europe and Asia.
+It concluded in Bangkok on March 31, 2024.

+2024: Troubleshooting, Open ♭eta series, and Live and Fall

+On March 8, 2024, Xdinary Heroes released the single "Wego Wego" as part of the soundtrack for the webtoon Killer Peter.

+On April 12, the band uploaded a teaser film for their first full-length studio album Troubleshooting, released on April 30.

+From June 3 to September 9, Xdinary Heroes released the digital singles "Boy Comics", "Love and Fear", "Save Me", and "Instead!" featuring Korean rock singer Yoon Do-hyun through the "Open ♭eta" series, all of which were featured on the band's fifth EP, Live and Fall, released on October 14.